Probabilistic automatic complexity of finite strings: Other approaches to probabilistic complexity

 \subsection{Relaxing the definition of a PFA}

 We saw earlier that $A_P$ shares the property of $A_D$ that the complexity of a string is not necessarily equal to that of its reversal.
-In addition, as noted in the introduction, there are strings whose PFA complexity is known to be witnessed by a PFA with dead states.
-One might try to rectify these issues by relaxing the definition of a PFA to directly generalize an NFA (rather than a DFA).
-One way to do so is prompted by the observation that an NFA is allowed to have rows of all zeros in its transition matrices.
-NFAs also have the property that different out-transitions from the same state and for the same letter are not weighted differently---they are simply all possible.
-The same applies to the initial states.
+In addition, there are strings whose PFA complexity is known to be witnessed by a PFA with dead states.
+One might try to solve these problems by relaxing the definition of a PFA to directly generalize an NFA (rather than a DFA).
+NFAs are allowed to have rows of all zeros in their transition matrices, and also have the property that different out-transitions from the same state and for the same letter are not weighted differently---they are simply all possible.
+The same applies to the initial state distribution.

-To directly translate these properties to a relaxed version of a PFA, one would need to require that all nonzero entries of $\vec{\pi}$ are equal, and that all nonzero entries of all the matrices $P_\sigma$ are equal to the same number (which may result in the row sums being different).
-One can see that the proof of the first part of \thref{reversal} can be recovered for the class of such automata, so that if $\tilde{A}_P$ is the corresponding complexity notion then $\tilde{A}_P(\rev{x}) = \tilde{A}_P(x)$ for all $x$ (and moreover $\tilde{A}_P(x) \leq A_N(x)$).
-However, this is not a very natural class of automata to consider and it is certainly not a direct generalization of a PFA.
+To directly translate these properties to a generalization of a PFA, one would need to require that all nonzero entries of $\vec{\pi}$ are equal, as well as the same for $\vec{\eta}$, and that all nonzero entries of all the matrices $P_\sigma$ are equal to the same number (which may result in the row sums being different).
+One can see that the proof of the first part of \thref{reversal} can be recovered for the class $\mathscr{N}$ of such automata.
+Since $\mathscr{N}$ is closed under switching $\vec{\pi}$ and $\vec{\eta}$ and taking the transpose of every transition matrix, if $\tilde{A}_P$ is the corresponding complexity notion where $\tilde{A}_P(x)$ must be witnessed by a member of $\mathscr{N}$, then one has $\tilde{A}_P(\rev{x}) = \tilde{A}_P(x)$ for all $x$.
+(Moreover $\tilde{A}_P(x) \leq A_N(x)$.)
+However, this is not a very natural class of automata to consider and it is certainly not a generalization of a PFA.

 Instead of trying to design a specific class of automata in an attempt to recover properties of $A_N$, it might make more sense to define a unified complexity notion which takes as parameter a family of automata and study its properties in general.
 In \cite{Tur69}, Turakainen introduced \bdef{generalized (probabilistic) finite automata} (GPFAs), which are finite-state automata whose operation is described as follows: \begin{itemize} \item The initial state of the machine is an arbitrary real row vector. \item Transitions between states are described by multiplication of arbitrary real square matrices. \item The final state of the machine is again an arbitrary real column vector. \end{itemize} So GPFAs are like PFAs except that the entries of $\vec{\pi}$, $\vec{\eta}$, and each $P_\sigma$ can be any real numbers.
 Turakainen proved the remarkable fact that GPFAs have in a sense the same descriptive power as PFAs: if one also allows a cut-point in the context of a GPFA to be any real number, then the class of languages accepted by GPFAs is exactly the class of stochastic languages.